 Bilirubin testing checks for levels of bilirubin in your blood.
-Bilirubin (bil-ih-ROO-bin), an orange-yellow pigment, is a waste product of the normal breakdown of red blood cells.
-Bilirubin passes through the liver and eventually out of the body — mostly in feces, a small amount in urine.
+Bilirubin (bil-ih-ROO-bin) is an orange-yellow substance made during the normal breakdown of red blood cells.
+Bilirubin passes through the liver and is eventually excreted out of the body.

-Higher than normal levels of direct or indirect bilirubin may indicate different types of liver problems.
+Higher than normal levels of bilirubin may indicate different types of liver problems.
 Occasionally, higher bilirubin levels may indicate an increased rate of destruction of red blood cells (hemolysis).

-Bilirubin testing is usually done as part of a group of tests to evaluate the health of your liver.
+Bilirubin testing is usually done as part of a group of tests to check the health of your liver.
 Bilirubin testing may be done to:

 - Help detect or monitor the progression of other liver disease, such as hepatitis

 - Help detect increased destruction of red blood cells